docker-mailserver/docker-mailserver/docs/content/examples/use-cases/external-relay-only-mailserver.md

 ---
-title: 'Use Cases | Use a public server for relaying between a private DMS instance'
+title: 'Use Cases | Relay inbound and outbound mail for an internal DMS'
 hide:
   - toc
 ---